Amy Munsterman, MA

-Hello and welcome.
-Here's a bit about me: I have been working as a psychotherapist for over 25 years and it is a career that keeps me curious and compassionate.
-I am originally from the United States and have been living in NZ for 14 years.
-I am a mother of two young adult daughters and a golden retriever named Florence.
+I have been working as a psychotherapist for over 25 years and it is a career that keeps me curious and compassionate.
+I am originally from the United States and have been living in NZ since 2008.
+I am a mother of two young adult daughters and a golden retriever named Florence, who often accompanies me at work.
 I have been married for as long as I've been in this career.
 When I'm not at work I enjoy gardening, cooking, reading, nature, walking my dog in the bush, collecting cool ceramics and spending time with my friends and family.
 I appreciate good design and am always on the hunt for mid-century furniture.I love a good laugh and am a firm believer in the healing power of humour.

 I am a fully registered psychotherapist with the Psychotherapists Board of Aotearoa New Zealand (PBANZ), which means that I hold an approved qualification, meet the professional competencies defined by the Board and am required to maintain ongoing professional development to ensure my competency to practice.
 PBANZ enacts the legislation of the Health Practitioner's Competence Assurance Act (HPCAA 2003) which is in place to protect the public by ensuring the competency of health professionals.

 I offer individual Psychotherapy & Counselling services to adults 18 & over.
 I have completed advanced training in Eye-Movement Desensitisation Reprocessing (EMDR), which is an evidenced-based approach for the treatment of trauma-related difficulties, including PTSD and C-PTSD (developmental trauma).